 SYHI recognizes the fact that over the course of a season, certain issues may arise that need to be addressed by the Executive Committee.
 The Executive Committee will investigate allegations from members or other hockey officials that show a violation of a Code or Procedure of SYHI or the USA Hockey Code of Conduct and come to a conclusion that may involve consequences and penalties for all parties involved.
-Following review, the Executive Committee will issue a recommendation to the Board for ratification, which once ratified, is final pending appeal to USA Hockey.
+Following review, the Executive Committee will issue a determination and will notify the Board. i Such determinations are considered final pending appeal to USA Hockey.